 Ares Capital (ARCC) Flat As Market Gains: What You Should Know

-The most recent trading session ended with Ares Capital (ARCC - Free Report) standing at $20.24, reflecting no shift from the previouse trading day's closing.
-The stock's performance was behind the S&P 500's daily gain of 0.03%.
-Elsewhere, the Dow gained 0.41%, while the tech-heavy Nasdaq added 0.12%.
+Ares Capital (ARCC - Free Report) ended the recent trading session at $20.59, demonstrating no swing from the preceding day's closing price.
+This move lagged the S&P 500's daily gain of 0.87%.
+At the same time, the Dow added 0.67%, and the tech-heavy Nasdaq gained 1.11%.

-Heading into today, shares of the private equity firm had gained 0.95% over the past month, outpacing the Finance sector's loss of 5.58% and the S&P 500's loss of 0.9% in that time.
+Coming into today, shares of the private equity firm had gained 3% in the past month.
+In that same time, the Finance sector lost 5.66%, while the S&P 500 lost 3.97%.

-The upcoming earnings release of Ares Capital will be of great interest to investors.
-The company's earnings report is expected on May 1, 2024.
-The company's upcoming EPS is projected at $0.59, signifying a 5.36% increase compared to the same quarter of the previous year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $700.81 million, up 13.4% from the year-ago period.
+Market participants will be closely following the financial results of Ares Capital in its upcoming release.
+The company plans to announce its earnings on May 1, 2024.
+The company is predicted to post an EPS of $0.59, indicating a 5.36% growth compared to the equivalent quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $701.4 million, indicating a 13.5% increase compared to the same quarter of the previous year.

-For the full year, the Zacks Consensus Estimates project earnings of $2.35 per share and a revenue of $2.84 billion, demonstrating changes of -0.84% and +8.59%, respectively, from the preceding year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $2.35 per share and a revenue of $2.85 billion, signifying shifts of -0.84% and +8.89%, respectively, from the last year.

-Investors should also note any recent changes to analyst estimates for Ares Capital.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also pay attention to any latest changes in analyst estimates for Ares Capital.
+These revisions help to show the ever-changing nature of near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.62% higher.
-Ares Capital is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.91% increase.
+Right now, Ares Capital possesses a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Ares Capital has a Forward P/E ratio of 8.63 right now.
-This signifies a premium in comparison to the average Forward P/E of 7.56 for its industry.
+Investors should also note Ares Capital's current valuation metrics, including its Forward P/E ratio of 8.75.
+For comparison, its industry has an average Forward P/E of 7.89, which means Ares Capital is trading at a premium to the group.

 The Financial - SBIC & Commercial Industry industry is part of the Finance sector.
-At present, this industry carries a Zacks Industry Rank of 164, placing it within the bottom 35% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 95, which puts it in the top 38% of all 250+ industries.